antonycja/robot-worlds-brownfields/README.md

 ##### Server commands:
 Here are some basic commands you can use to control your server:

-    robots: lists all robots in server
+    robots: lists all robots in the server
-    dump: lists the state of the world
+    dump: lists the state of the world save <world name>: Save the current world configurations. restore <world name>: Restore a saved world's configurations. delete <world name>: Delete a saved world.
     quit: quit the server

 <br>